1. Who needs to register a vehicle?

-Any violation of the regulations in this book subjects a vehicle to towing, impound, and immobilization.
+Towing rules and regulations are enforced 24 hours a day, 7 days a week, 365 days a year.
+While decal restrictions are lifted on weekdays between the hours of 4 pm and 4 am and between the hours of Friday at 4 pm and Monday at 4 am every weekend, all other rules and regulations are fully enforced.
+Any violation of the regulations subjects a vehicle to towing, impound, and immobilization.
 Specific No Parking and Tow Zones are marked on campus.
 However the absence of a sign does not exempt towing for any location on campus for any violation contained herein.
-OFFICIALLY POSTED SIGNS TAKE PRECEDENCE OVER THE TRAFFIC AND PARKING REGULATIONS HANDBOOK.
-See Towing and Immobilization of Vehicles for more information.
+OFFICIALLY POSTED SIGNS TAKE PRECEDENCE OVER THE TRAFFIC AND PARKING REGULATIONS.

-Liberty University Police Dept. (L.U.P.D.) will enforce traffic and parking regulations on the property of Thomas Road Baptist Church, Old Time Gospel Hour or any other related ministry.
+Liberty University Police Dept. (LUPD) will enforce traffic and parking regulations on the property of Thomas Road Baptist Church, or any other related ministry.
 Parking in areas designated for TRBC, LCA, or ELC are reserved for those with the proper decal.

-You must park according to the Liberty University decal you were issued.
-ELC spots to pickup/drop off are only for registered ELC student’s parent to pick up and drop off student.
+ELC (Early Learning Center) parents must park according to the Liberty University decal you were issued.
+ELC spaces to pickup/drop off are only for registered ELC student’s parent to pick up and drop off their student.
 The parent must have the proper hangtag issued by the Early Learning Center.
-Persons parked there greater than a reasonable amount of time to pickup/drop off registered ELC students will be ticketed and/or towed at the owners expense, despite proper displaying an ELC permit.
+Vehicles parked in this location more than a reasonable amount of time to pickup/drop off registered ELC students will be towed at the owner’s expense, despite proper displaying an ELC permit.

 Yes.
-All our training is done through the city of Lynchburg.
-The police officers of L.U.P.D. may issue Virginia summons for violations of Virginia law, including but not limited to:
+All officers are certified or licensed by the Commonwealth of Virginia.
+Police officers may issue Virginia summons for violations of Virginia law, including but not limited to:

-Disrespect to a police or security officer will result in disciplinary action from the dean’s office if a student.
+Disrespect to a Police Officer, Emergency Services Officer or Parking Enforcement Officer; will result in disciplinary action from the Student Conduct Office if a student.
 If an employee, disciplinary action will be taken through the office of Human Resources.
-Interfering with an officer in performance of their duty will result in a $50 fine, a filed report, and possible criminal charges.
+Interfering with an officer in performance of their duty will result in a fine, a report, and possible criminal charges.

 The University assumes no responsibility for loss or damage to private property.